Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

 # Lab 01 - Configure Sensitive Labels

+## Lab Overview

+Sensitivity labels are implemented to classify your organization’s data in a way that shows how sensitive the data is.
+This helps you reduce risks in sharing information that shouldn’t be accessible to anyone outside your organization or department.
+Applying sensitivity labels allows you to protect all your data easily.

 ## Lab scenario

 Microsoft Purview Information Protection's Sensitivity labels empower you to classify and secure your organization's data, ensuring that user productivity and collaboration remain unimpeded.